Archibald Sinclair, 1st Viscount Thurso: Background and education

 Sinclair was born in 1890 in Caithness, Scotland.
-Sinclair was the son of a Scottish father, Clarence Granville Sinclair, and his American wife Mabel Sands, daughter of Mahlon Day Sands, and half-sister of Ethel Sands.
+Sinclair was the son Clarence Granville Sinclair, and his American wife Mabel Sands, daughter of Mahlon Day Sands, and half-sister of Ethel Sands.
 His mother died shortly after his birth, and his father in 1895.
 He was brought up in families including those of his paternal grandfather Sir Tollemache Sinclair, 3rd Baronet, his uncle William Macdonald Sinclair, and Owen Williams, married to his aunt Nina.

 Educated at Eton College and the Royal Military College, Sandhurst, Sinclair was commissioned into the Life Guards in 1910.
-In 1912, he succeeded his grandfather, as the fourth Baronet, of Ulbster.
+In 1912, he succeeded his grandfather as the fourth Baronet of Ulbster.
 He became one of the largest landowners in the United Kingdom, owning an estate of about 100,000 acres in Caithness.
 His recreations included polo and flying: he was a keen aviator.
 At this period he made a friend of Winston Churchill.

 Colin Coote in his memoirs wrote of Sinclair's "irresistible charm, allied to the face and figure of an Adonis".
 The handsome Sinclair was at this period thought of as a possible husband for Nellie Hozier, younger sister of Clementine Churchill.

 Military career

-Sinclair served on the Western Front during the First World War, in 1915 as aide de camp to J. E. B. Seely who commanded the Canadian Cavalry Brigade.
+Sinclair served on the Western Front during World War I, in 1915 as aide de camp to J. E. B. Seely who commanded the Canadian Cavalry Brigade.
 He rose to the rank of Major in the Guards Machine Gun Regiment.

 After Winston Churchill resigned as First Lord of the Admiralty, Sinclair served as his second-in-command when Churchill took up command at the beginning of 1916 of the 6th Battalion of the Royal Scots Fusiliers.
-Churchill arranged the transfer with Douglas Haig, who turned down the request that Seely should be moved too, and also refused him Edward Spiers.
+Churchill arranged the transfer with Douglas Haig, who turned down the request that Seely should be moved too, and also refused him Edward Spears.
 They were stationed in the Ploegsteert Wood sector of the Western Front.